Xof/xact/README.md

 `xact()` also supports the `using` parameter for [multiple databases](https://docs.djangoproject.com/en/dev/topics/db/multi-db/).

+`Rollback` is a supplied exception class designed for situations in which you want to trigger an exception to cause a rollback, but do not want that exception to propagate beyond the scope of the `xact` block.  `xact` will perform the rollback, then swallow the exception.

 Of course, a few caveats:

 * `xact()` requires the `postgresql_psycopg2` backend, and PostgreSQL 8.2 or higher.
 It's possible it can be hacked to work on other backends that support savepoints.